 Other times, despite your best efforts, you’ll get fewer people expressing interest than desired.
 This is okay – it happens to us all.
 In these cases, it’s a question of quality over quantity, and you can work to make sure you get the most out of those you have.
 This means making the experience a positive one for them, and being flexible in terms of timelines and workloads to keep things manageable.

 Finally, remember that any contributor to the project is a volunteer (even if they are financially compensated).
-They are choosing to give their time and expertise on your project, so do whatever you can to make it worth their while, and recognise their contributions however you can.
+They are choosing to give their time and expertise on your project, so do whatever you can to make it worth their while, and recognize their contributions however you can.